 Explore a wide variety of culinary, nutritional, and consumer education topics in an inclusive and creative environment.
-The opportunity to earn the Food Safe Level 1 certificate will be offered during class time in FS10.
-Students will practice planning, prototyping and improving recipes by applying basic and intermediate techniques to a wide range of staple foods for self and others.
+Foodsafe Level 1 certificate will be completed during class time in FS10.
+Students will practice planning, producing and improving recipes by applying basic and intermediate techniques to a wide range of staple foods for self and others.
 Develop valuable skills deliciously and explore food studies topics from the farm to the fork.
-FS10 is an Applied Skills 10 class, your choice for one AS10 class is required for graduation.